 All releases of the NIS contain two types of data: inpatient stay records and hospital information with weights.
-Table 3 and Table 4 identify the data elements that can be found in the inpatient stay and hospital weights files, respectively.
+Table 3 and Table 4 (on the following pages) identify the data elements that can be found in the inpatient stay and hospital weights files, respectively.
+Beginning with the 2002 NIS, an additional file including four different sets of disease severity measures is available.
+Table 5 identifies the data elements in the disease severity measures files.

 Not all data elements in the NIS are uniformly coded or available across all States.
 This is not complete documentation for the data; please refer to the NIS Documentation CD-ROM for full documentation on all data elements, for summary statistics, and for the record layout.